wang-chen/wang-chen/README.md

 I am currently a postdoctoral fellow at the Robotics Institute, Carnegie Mellon University (CMU).

-My research interests include
+My research interests include 🤖 robot perception, 👀 computer vision, and 📖 machine learning
- - 🤖 robot perception
- - 👀 computer vision
- - 📖 machine learning

 Browse all my GitHub repos and find your interesting ones!
 Here is a quick overview: